Don Pedro de

 Don Pedro was such a person.
 (Portrait, above, is by an anonymous artist.)
 His arrival as viceroy in Naples in September of 1532 marked a fundamental change in the history of the kingdom and its capital city.
 The 20 years of his viceroyship were marked by political readjustment and social, economic and urban change.
 In spite of the intransigence of never-say-die feudalism, don Pedro converted the city from a medieval tangle into the largest and best-defended city in the Spanish Empire.

-plague of 1529, which took, by some
+through the plague of 1529, which took, by some

-concern was for the decaying structure of the
+immediate concern was for the decaying structure of the

-In 1534, he started paving roads and began the first
+city.
+In 1534, he started paving roads and began the